 Follow-up care appointments

-Your first follow-up appointment with your radiation oncologist will 6 weeks after you finished your treatment.
-This will have been booked on your last day of treatment.
+Your first follow-up appointment with your radiation oncologist will be 4 to 6 weeks after you have finished your treatment.
+You can go to the main reception to make this appointment on the final treatment.